 Clipping a 4id PowerSpurz to your shoe’s heel can make you visible from farther away.
 Because this device does not depend on light from a car headlight to be noticeable, our test driver was able to see this product in pulse mode from a greater distance than any reflective product we tested.
 (Once the car got closer, though, the reflective anklets were more visible.)
 We were concerned that the PowerSpurz might fall off mid-run, but our testers didn’t shake it off despite their best efforts.
 The manufacturer says the battery will last at least 70 hours; replacement requires nimble work with tiny screws. —Peter Flax

 Running with a supply of water can help you prevent dehydration and make longer runs a bit easier.
 The ideal water bottle for running should hold at least 16 ounces of liquid, which in our experience is enough for up to two hours of running in moderate temperatures.
 A place to store keys is ideal too, as well as quick access to gels or other energy foods.
 Being able to pack your smartphone instead of needing a separate armband is also useful.
 If you’re looking for water bottles for non-running activities and other uses in general, take a look at our full guide to water bottles.

 Choosing between waist- and hand-mounted options is a matter of personal preference.
 Many people prefer a handheld bottle because waist packs can ride up or shift position during running.
 However, usually a waist pack can carry more water than a handheld bottle can, and some people don’t like carrying things in their hands for an hour or more.
 After over 100 miles of testing with 14 different bottles (seven of each type), we have recommendations for both kinds of products.

 The best handheld water bottle is the Nathan SpeedDraw Plus Insulated Flask because in our tests it was easier to hold and drink from while running than the other bottles we tried.
 It holds 18 ounces of water and is fully insulated to keep liquids cool on hot days.
 The Amphipod Hydraform Handheld Thermal-Lite holds only 12 ounces, and the FuelBelt Wedge Bottle holds just 8 ounces.
 The Nathan’s pouch can hold keys and multiple energy gels or an iPhone 6; in contrast, the Ultimate Direction Jurek Grip is basically a fancy strap that can hold nothing beyond water.
 The Nathan is easy to carry, unlike the CamelBak Quick Grip Chill, which has a wrist strap that begins to rub against your hand and quickly becomes unpleasant.
 The Nathan model’s spout requires you to merely squeeze the bottle instead of opening it.
-And in our tests, it adjusted easily to fit the hands of people between 5 foot 1 and 6 foot 3, while the Amphipod Hydraform Jett-Lite was harder to adjust in size.
+And in our tests, it adjusted easily to fit the hands of people between 5 feet 1 inch and 6 feet 3 inches, while the Amphipod Hydraform Jett-Lite was harder to adjust in size.